 Total budget authority authorized under the bill is $58 billion higher than projected for FY 2023 in CBO's most recent current law baseline, with more than 75 percent of that increase going to defense spending and less than 25 percent going to nondefense spending.
 Extrapolating forward, this would represent an increase of roughly half a trillion dollars in discretionary outlays over the next decade, though some of that would have already been projected due to higher inflation.

-In addition to these appropriations, the bill provides $47.4 billion of supplemental funding for providing humanitarian, military, and economic assistance to Ukraine and $38.0 billion in response to hurricanes and other natural disasters in 2022.
-It also makes several smaller changes to health care and a few other programs that affect other mandatory spending programs, and it includes changes to tax incentives intended to increase retirement savings that are deficit neutral on paper but contain about $80 billion of steady-state costs due to gimmicks.
-While a score on the mandatory spending and tax provisions is not yet available, we believe they are likely to have little net effect on borrowing over the next decade.
+In addition to these appropriations, the bill provides $47.4 billion of supplemental funding for providing humanitarian, military, and economic assistance to Ukraine ($46.8 billion in outlays) and $38.0 billion in response to hurricanes and other natural disasters in 2022 ($36.8 billion in outlays).
+It also makes several smaller changes to health care and a few other programs that affect other mandatory spending, and it includes changes to tax incentives intended to increase retirement savings that are deficit neutral on paper but contain about $31 billion of steady-state costs due to gimmicks.

 |Provision||Ten-Year Cost/Savings (-)|